Friday at the park

 SHS Colorguard Tryouts

-SHS Colorguard is sponsoring a “Get Your Guard On” Mini Colorguard Camp Friday, July 12 from 9 a.m. to noon at the SHS Football Field.
-Parent show is at 11:30.
-Cost is $30 and includes a T-shirt and flag for kids to keep.
+SHS Colorguard is sponsoring a Mini Colorguard Camp Friday, July 12 from 9 a.m. to noon at the SHS Football Field.
+Parent show is at 11:30 a.m.
+The cost is $30 and includes a T-shirt and flag for kids to keep.
 Participants will march with the Stansbury Colorguard in the Erda Days Parade Saturday, July 13.
-Lineup is at Liddell Lane at 9:30 a.m.
-The parade begins at 10 a.m.
-Contact Peggy at 435-230-3167 or Ali at 435-241-8184 to enroll.
+Sign up and pay at SHS Finance Office or contact Peggy at 435-230-3167 or Ali at 435-241-8184.

 TJHS Community Council Meeting

 The first Tooele Junior High School Community Council meeting of the 2013-14 school year will be held Aug.
 1 at 6:30 p.m. in the library at TJHS.
 All parents are encouraged to attend.
 For more information, contact Paula Haycock at 435-833-1921.

 The preschool program in Tooele County School District has openings in their tuition classrooms for 3 and 4 year olds.
 We also do monthly assessments if you have concerns about your child’s development.
 Call 833-1966.

 Curious about charter schools?
 Want to know more about Excelsior Academy?
 Tours are held each Wednesday at 8:30 a.m.
 School tours cover a range of topics such as the Excelsior Academy Philosophy and Vision, Direct Instruction, CHAMPS and the character development program.
 There is also an opportunity to observe the school’s unique group settings.
 Come and tour the building and have any questions answered.
 Everyone is welcome, 124 E. Erda Way, Erda.
 882-3062.

 Tooele Family Center